wohaco/despace/venus.md

    1. [Venera‑1](venera_1.md) (1961.02.12).
 On May 19, 1961, Venera 1 passed within 100 000 km of Venus.
 With the help of the radio telescope, some weak signals from Venera 1 may have been detected in June.
    1. [Mariner-2](mariner_2.md) (1962.08.27).
 Mariner 2 flew past Venus on December 14, 1962.
 He scanned the planet with his pair of radiometers, finding that Venus had relatively cool clouds & an extremely hot surface.
    1. [Zond‑1](zond_1.md) (1964.04.02).
 Carrying out two corrections allowed the spacecraft to fly at a distance of 100 000 km from Venus on 19 July 1964.
    1. [Venera‑2](venera_2_3.md) (1965.11.12), [Venera‑3](venera_2_3.md) (1965.11.16).
 Venera 2 made its closest approach to Venus at 1966.02.27, at a distance of 23 810 km.
 Following the flyby the spacecraft failed to reestablish communications with the ground.
-Initial trajectory of Venera 3 missed Venus by 60 550 km & a course correction manoeuvre was carried out on 26 December 1965 which brought the spacecraft onto a collision course with the planet.
+Initial trajectory of Venera 3 missed Venus by 60 550 km & a course correction maneuver was carried out on 26 December 1965 which brought the spacecraft onto a collision course with the planet.
 Contact with the spacecraft was lost on 15 February 1966.
 Venera 2 & 3 were not able to transmit data on Venus itself, but scientific data on space & near-planetary space in the year of the calm Sun were obtained.
    1. [Mariner-5](mariner_5.md) (1967.06.14).
 Mariner 5 flew by Venus on October 19 that year at an altitude of 3 990 km.
 Radio occultation data from Mariner 5 helped to understand the temperature & pressure data returned by the Venera 4 lander.
 After these missions, it was clear that Venus had a very hot surface & an atmosphere even denser than expected*
    1. [Mariner-10](mariner_10.md) (1973.11.04).
 The closest approach being 5 768 km.
 Mariner 10 had a camera.
 As Mariner 10 veered around Venus, from the planet's night side to daylight, the cameras snapped the probe's first image of Venus, showing an illuminated arc of clouds over the north pole emerging from darkness.
 The spacecraft transmitted X-band radio waves through Venus' atmosphere.
 The spacecraft photographed Venus until February 13 1974.
 4 165 photographs was received.
 During the flight, the planet's atmosphere & its composition, clouds & their structure, & the magnetosphere were also studied.
    1. [Venera‑9](venera_9_10.md) (1975.06.08), [Venera‑10](venera_9_10.md) (1975.06.14).
 The orbiter Venera 9's entered Venus orbit on October 20, 1975.
 Its mission was to act as a communications relay for the lander & to explore cloud layers & atmospheric parameters with several instruments & experiments.
 The orbiter Venera 10's entered Venus orbit on October 23, 1975.
 Its mission was identical to the Venera 9 Orbiter mission.